 We design and facilitate timber harvests that improve forest health, enhance wildlife habitat, and maintain visual quality.
 To insure that our timber harvests are done the right way, we partner with professional logging contractors who share our vision; the result is minimal impact with maximum returns.

 Whenever possible, we prefer to implement selective timber harvests.
 Though the term “selective” can be broadly defined, it is typically meant to encompass harvest methods that promote un-even aged forests with adequate stocking levels of desirable species.
 This is accomplished by removing mature and over-mature trees, along with diseased and stressed trees, and by manipulating the species composition.
 The harvest design is tailored to meet the landowner’s objectives, which may include some or all of the following: timber production, wildlife management, water quality, hunting & recreation, aesthetics, real estate improvement, or general forest health.
-To view some of our selective harvests, please visit our Projects page.
+To view some of our selective harvests, please visit our Projects page or click on one of the images below.

 Sometimes, clearcutting is the most appropriate method of regenerating a forest stand, and may also be the best means of meeting short-term revenue goals.
 It is important to understand that not all clearcuts are the same.
 An economical clearcut refers to the timber buyer’s (be it a sawmill or logger) best economy, whereby timber may be sold on a clearcut basis but only the highest value trees are removed- leaving a forest stand comprised of low-value trees, most of which were likely damaged during the harvesting process.
 Though this may result in maximum revenue being attained now, it greatly devalues the forest over the long term.
 The preferable outcome is a silvicultural clearcut, where all merchantable trees are felled and removed- thus leveling the playing field and allowing the desirable species a better chance to compete as the stand regenerates.
 A serious disadvantage to clearcutting, and perhaps the primary reason why landowners scorn this method, is the negative impact to aesthetics.